 Whee!
 I just returned home from a fun-filled weekend with my closest friends.
-That’s not a phrase I get to say often so I sure do soak up and appreciate these weekends- especially when my friend snags an incredible VRBO spot and we get to live like the rich and famous for three days.
+That’s not a phrase I get to say often so I sure do soak up and appreciate these weekends- especially when my friend snags an incredible house and we get to live like the rich and famous for three days.

 (Apparently I revert back to my college speak after such weekends as well)

 Anyways, we truly did have a ball.
 Though most of the girls arrived Thursday, a couple of us completed the group on Friday and commenced the weekend by lounging and chatting in the Florida sunshine.

 The forecast predicted storms all weekend, but I believe we only saw a quick summer rain once, maybe twice, the entire time.
 Other than that we lounged at the table in the pool, reminisced on college spring breaks, and cheers’ed to this exciting time of Alexis’ life.

 With dinner reservations at 8:00, we somehow got all 11 of us cleaned up and ready to head tot he beach side of town.